cheriestoner/chrome-music-lab/spectrogram/README.md

 This project uses [Gulp.js](https://gulpjs.com/) as a build tool and task runner to automate development tasks.

+## Prerequisites

+This project was originally built in 2016 and has been updated to run on modern versions of Node.js (tested on v22+).

+The `package.json` includes an `overrides` section to force updated versions of legacy dependencies.
+This is required for the project to install and run correctly on current Node.js environments.

 ## Setup

 1. Clone the repository.